einbahnstrasse/MUS218A-Soundscapes-FA2025/studio.md

 If we are running short on space or if there are a lot of sign-outs at a time when you need a computer, you can also work on similar stations in the [Digital Media Studio iMac lab](https://www.bates.edu/digital-media/){:target="_blank"}.

+---

+# Studio Calendars

+If you are enrolled in MUS218A or other studio courses, you will receive access to the following calendars.
+Students can use these calendars to reserve time in the **Bates Sound Studio**, located in room 302 of the [Olin Arts Center.](https://www.bates.edu/music/about/olin-arts-center/){:target="_blank"}.

+There are 3 possible spaces to work in: Studio A, Studio B, and the computers located in the mainspace (where classes are taught).
+Students may use any of the 3 following calendars to access the Bates Sound Studio for project work or to complete daily assignments.

+Ensure that you are properly logged in to your Bates Google account.
+If you are in a personal Google account then you'll see an error.
+Permission to these calendars will not be extended to personal Google accounts.

+## Mainspace Calendar

+<iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&ctz=America%2FNew_York&showPrint=0&showCalendars=0&title&src=Y19jMDZlMmFjNzlkOGM1NmY1MmEzYmVkNWI4MmE5YjlhM2NlNDZiZGIyOGM2NjgzZThkOTAzMzRhMmYxNjBlZmFlQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&color=%23f09300" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

+## Studio A Calendar

+<iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&ctz=America%2FNew_York&showPrint=0&showCalendars=0&title&src=Y185NWI1ZjE5YmViNmQ4MGZiNDdjNjBjMWEyNzJlYTI3NjYwNzcxOWIyOWIzZGU4ODFhOGUxMjdmZDgyOTM4ZTliQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&color=%23f4511e" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

+## Studio B Calendar

+<iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&ctz=America%2FNew_York&showPrint=0&showCalendars=0&src=Y182MTUwNDMyNzg4MTE4NDg1NGUwY2UzNzEwOWFhZmVmMzE4MzAzMmViMmYyMTZlYzQxNDMwNDM4Y2U5YjU0ZTZkQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&color=%23009688" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>